Rekihyt/Sifu/notes.md

   1. Make infix operators stop? idk
   2. Ignore this issue and require parens (probably necessary)
   3. Add builtin precedence (eww)
-  4. Make variables only match terms, not apps
+  4. Make variables only match terms, not patterns
-  5. Preserve apps during binding/matching, i.e. rewrite to (x & y) | (w & z)
+  5. Preserve patterns during binding/matching, i.e. rewrite to (x & y) | (w & z)

-- Allowing {} to be made _after_ matching means dynamically creating patterns
+- Allowing {} to be made _after_ matching means dynamically creating tries
-  1. Probably just ok, maybe even desirable in order to talk about {} syntax without making a pattern.
+  1. Probably just ok, maybe even desirable in order to talk about {} syntax without making a trie.
-  2. Asts should store patterns though, otherwise the semantics of patterns as tokens doesn't match that of the data structure.
+  2. Asts should store tries though, otherwise the semantics of tries as tokens doesn't match that of the data structure.
     - Not a problem if we don't use Asts after Pattern-Construction phase.
-  3. Don't even have an Ast, just parse patterns directly
+  3. Don't even have an Ast, just parse tries directly
     - Asts are more efficient, as they aren't linked lists
     - Metaprogramming?
 Dynamic creation of arbitrary asts before they are given meaning lets you define syntax
-    - Asts aren't more efficient, everything must be a pattern eventually.
+    - Asts aren't more efficient, everything must be a trie eventually.
     - The only place Asts may be useful are as Vals

-- Everything must be an App by default.
-This makes it weird to define empty apps, because `()` for example is a _non-empty_ app of an empty app.
+- Everything must be an Pattern by default.
+This makes it weird to define empty pattern, because `()` for example is a _non-empty_ pattern of an empty trie.
-  1. Make patterns match Apps by default as well.
+  1. Make patterns match Pattern by default as well.
-  2. Allow defining doubleline separated empty apps such as `Empty -> ` only at top-level scope.
+  2. Allow defining doubleline separated empty pattern such as `Empty -> ` only at top-level scope.
     - This is awful for multiple short definitions, not an option, use single line + no indent as a sep
     - For interpreter, Alt-Enter gives attached newline capability
-  3. Any other empty apps are treated as partial applications of tags, using the previously defined `Empty` when needed.
+  3. Any other empty pattern are treated as partial applications of tags, using the previously defined `Empty` when needed.

 - Patterns that share the same prefix aren't exactly obvious how they match:
   ```